Health insurance in Germany: the intro you should really read first

 If you want to know what it’s like to be on public health insurance in Germany, you can read my Techniker Krankenkasse review.
 It also contains a report of my life as a patient over 10 years, one surgery & 2 births.

-In short, you do sometimes get the impression to be treated a bit like a second-class patient, but that’s almost always has to do with how fast you get treatment or an appointment a specialist.
+In short: only additional waiting times with GPs and specialist is annoying.
 I never got the impression to receive second-class healthcare/treatment because I was with a public Krankenkasse.
 I’ve always been happy with the customer service too.

 Private health insurance in Germany